Trackdown (TV series): Overview

 Trackdown stars Robert Culp as Texas Ranger Hoby Gilman.
 It is set in the 1870s after the American Civil War.
 In early episodes, stories focused on Gilman going to different Texas towns in pursuit of wanted fugitives.
 At midseason, the series became set in the town of Porter, Texas.
 Episodes touched on multiple Western themes and topics, so it was known as "the thinking man's Western".

 Gilman is the de facto sheriff in Porter.
-His friends in the town include Henrietta Porter, portrayed by Ellen Corby (who later played Esther Walton on CBS's The Waltons).
+His friends in the town include Henrietta Porter (portrayed by Ellen Corby).
 She is the widow of the town's founder and owns The Porter Enterprise newspaper.
-Occasionally, his duties as a Texas Ranger took him out of town, where he used his fast gun to "track down" and apprehend wanted criminals throughout the Lone Star State.
+His other friends included Tenner Smith (played by Peter Leeds),owner of the local saloon, Norman Leavitt as Ralph,his assistant, handyman, and de facto deputy, Occasionally, Gilman's duties as a Texas Ranger took him out of town, where he used his fast gun to "track down" and apprehend wanted criminals throughout the Lone Star State.